 NSLI founders Megan and Braden Penhoet appreciate the power of American innovation and industry, as well as rising concerns regarding growing income inequality, sustainability and community economic development.

-The Nordic Scholars Leadership Institute arises from the Penhoet’s deep family roots in the Nordics, starting with Swedish Finns’ immigration to the Pacific Northwest at the beginning of the 20th Century.
+The Nordic Scholars Leadership and Research Institute arises from the Penhoet’s deep family roots in the Nordics, starting with Swedish Finns’ immigration to the Pacific Northwest at the beginning of the 20th Century.

 The Penhoet's professional work in university innovation at U.C.
 Berkeley, international educational programs at Stanford University, and leadership for sustainability research at Malmö University drives the NSLI mission.
 Academic research, professional expertise in innovation and higher education combined with their family summers in Sweden to form a strong appreciation for Nordic models.